SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 The final product from the second approach is the Hazard-Risk Register which sums up the organization's operational risk profile (ORP).
 This subject deserves its own treatment in another article.

-If you are interested in setting a safety management foundation to move towards more proactive methods of safety management, we can help with tools and training.
+If you are interested in setting a safety management foundation to move towards more proactive safety management methods, we can help with tools and training.
 To see these tools, request a demo.

 Download SMS Implementation Checklist